The Bobbin Social Enterprise Café

-From 16 May, The Bobbin will be fully operation full operational Monday to Sunday, covering all exhibition opening times and will be open on Public and Bank Holidays that the exhibition is open.
+The Bobbin Coffee Shop has been refurbished as part of the major renovations of Belfast City Hall’s East Wing which saw a new visitor exhibition open to the public in May.
+The cafe is open Monday to Sunday, covering all exhibition opening times and will be open on any Public and Bank Holidays that the exhibition is open.

 10am - 5pm